openrepair/datastandard/standard.rst

 **Ease of collection**: Most providers currently record information on the repair outcome.
-Mapping is required to go from current partner values to the ORDS recommended values - see `*Appendix E* <#appendix-e---repair-status>`__.
-Repair groups are keen to record this information already, as they can report on their own repair success to volunteers and funders.
+Mapping is required to go from current partner values to the ORDS recommended values - see Appendix E. Repair groups are keen to record this information already, as they can report on their own repair success to volunteers and funders.

 Barriers to Repair
 ''''''''''''''''''